theomorfoisse/lookit-docs/docs/source/resources-access-staging.rst

     :width: 300
     :align: center

 3. If you have not previously logged in to Lookit (or Lookit staging), you should now see a message that 'Your request to join Experimenter has been submitted.
 You will receive a notification by email when this is completed.'
-Approval is easy but currently manual.
+Approval is easy but currently manual, and should happen within a few days.
 But in any event, you will get approval before the workshop at CDS!

 .. image:: _static/img/dashboard.png
     :alt: Login to experimenter image

-4. Once your request is approved, you can return to `<https://staging-lookit.cos.io/exp/>`_ to log in.
+4. Once your request is approved, you will be able to return to  `<https://staging-lookit.cos.io/exp/>`_ to log in.
 You should now see a "Manage Studies" page.
 Bookmark this address!